sdmunozsierra/activifit/README.md

 ##Features

 ###Heartbeat
+Measure the heartbeat of the subject according to the age and activity index.

 ###Steps
 This feature will be generated with a random step generation along with with the age of the user and a preset value on how active the person is during the day.